 How to read a research article?
 How to determine the research design?
 How to determine a study’s methodological quality?
 How to determine if scientific evidence is trustworthy?

-Module 8: Acquiring and Appraising Organizational Evidence (under construction)
+Module 6: Acquiring and Appraising Organizational Evidence (coming soon)